StevenLwcz/StevenLwcz.github.io/_posts/2025-06-08-Understanding-The-StackMapTable-Method-Attribute.md

 ### Introduction

 If you use the Java disassembler javap on a class file you will see the StackMapTable attribute on many methods.
-It is easy to ignore as it does not look relevant to the execution of the method byte code.
+It is easy to ignore as it does not look relevant to the execution of the method bytecode.

-It has an important function however, it is used by the bytecode verification process and since Java 7 it is a mandatory part of any method which requires it.
-This now means compiler writer and people creating and using libraries for bytecode manipulation need to understand how it works.
+It has an important function however.
+It is used by the bytecode verification process and since Java 7 it is a mandatory part of any method which requires it.
+This now means compiler writers and people creating and using libraries for bytecode manipulation need to understand how it works.
 If you ever see a `java.lang.VerifyError` it is most likely an issue with this attribute.

-This post will explain the concepts and build up understanding of StackMapTable to help you understand the technical specification and help solve your VerifyError issues.
+This post will explain the concepts and build up understanding of StackMapTable to help you understand the JVM Virtual Machine Specification[^1] and help solve your `VerifyError` issues.

 ### JVM - A Stack Based Virtual Machine

 Java bytecode runs on a stack based virtual machine.
 Instructions like `load` place operands onto the stack.
-Others like `add` consume operands from the stack, process them and push the result back. 'store' instructions pop operands from the stack and place them into fields or local variables.
+Others like `add` consume operands from the stack, process them and push the result back. `store` instructions pop operands from the stack and place them into fields or local variables.

 ```java
 public class Example1 {